Best Over Ear Headphones Under $500 – Ultimate Listening Experience

 The absence of any cables makes them comfortable to use.
 Of course, the soft padding also helps.
 What’s really interesting about this pair is that it comes with Alexa voice control.
 This makes it so much easier to manipulate your music library, customize settings and more.

 The headphones also feature a dual-microphone system.
 Like all QuietComfort headphones, these include excellent active noise cancellation features which help you achieve a clearer sound.
 The audio profile seems quite balanced whether you’re listening to an audiobook or blasting heavy riffs in your ears.

 Since smartphones are pretty much the norm these days, you can also take advantage of the Bose Connect app to personalize your settings, share your music, manage connections, and even adjust the level of noise cancellation.

-On the inside, the quality of the transducers is as high-end as you could hope for at under $500.
+On the inside, the quality of the transducers is as high-end as you could hope at this price point.
 The HD 660 S headphones do a good job if you’re looking for accurate stereo sound.
 The frequency response is impressive on both the low and high frequencies.

 These headphones won’t do you much good when traveling or listening to music outside.
 They promote a more open soundstage.
 However, this isn’t a bad thing.
 Along with a more natural sound you also get more comfort.

 Because of the way the grille is set up, you won’t encounter any issues with overheating or added ear pressure.
 The grip of the headband is barely noticeable after a few minutes, thanks in part to the thick velour padding.